Skip to main content

 Display Field

-This allows you to add a text field beneath the shape.
+This allows you to add a Text field beneath the shape.

 The options are: ComponentID, Category, Subcategory, Model, Manufacturer, Installation Price, MSRP, Phase, Short Description, Long Description, Volts, Amps, Watts, BTU, IP Address, Serial Number, Part Number, Location, System, and Custom Fields 1-14.